Madrid Metro: Historic rolling stock

 Historic rolling stock of the Madrid Metro.

-Until the early 1990s and the transfer of the Metro system to the Autonomous Community of Madrid, the rate of investment in the network by the central government was extremely low, (Note: A similar case happens As of 2008 with the Cercanías commuter network, as the Spanish government is focused on the expansion of the nationwide AVE high-speed network.) and thus very old trains were used way beyond their intended lifespans.
+Until the early 1990s and the transfer of the Metro system to the Autonomous Community of Madrid, the rate of investment in the network by the central government was extremely low, and thus very old trains were used way beyond their intended lifespans.
 Particularly loathed was the case of line 5, which was serviced by the nearly 40-year-old series 300 and 1000 from CAF.
 It was not uncommon that a child would ride to school on the same train his/her parents took decades earlier.
 Some renewals, along with the purchases of series 2000A and 5000, were started by the socialist regional government of Joaquín Leguina, but in 1995 the People's Party took over the government with the promise to widely extend and improve the Metro service.
 New lines were built and old ones refurbished: line 5 service was disturbed for several years as some stations at a time were closed and refitted, while line 3 was closed for two consecutive summers in order to expand its platforms to 90 m.
 Then, new rolling stock was also requested: 1998 saw the arrival of the first CAF series 2000B, retiring the infamous series 1000.
 Initially, the better-preserved series 300 were refitted and painted in the new blue-white colour scheme (from the old red corporate image), but they were also retired with the arrival of more series 2000B and, finally, series 3000.

-Station design and setup

-Lago station in the old Line S (now Line 10) is one of the few surface stations in the Metro network.